Life Moves Through - Personal Sessions

 Since hypnosis is connected to the nervous system, we also enter hypnosis anytime we are overwhelmed or stressed–when our thoughts and environments may not be our best.
 Thus, though out the course of life, people gather trances and suggestions.
 These include roles we play, relationship dynamics, energetic or emotional resonances, and also adaptive strategies that helped us survive in the moment, but now have outlived their helpfulness and may be limiting us.
 For this reason, hypnotherapy–or the formal use of hypnosis–could be described as de-hypnosis.
 It is the process of becoming free from the inaccurate or no longer helpful beliefs about ourselves and the world as well as the behaviors that went along with them.
 It is the breaking of old trances so that we become free to see life and self as they really are.

 Contrary to common misconceptions, we stay fully aware and in control while in hypnosis.
 You can talk, open your eyes, and come out at anytime–in fact, given the concept of de-hypnosis–"waking yourself up" might be one of the most valuable skills you learn.
 In hypnosis, the idea is that the deepest wisdom within you is listening.
 It does not matter what your conscious mind does.
 It may keep busy or may relax, regardless, something deep inside of you is listening.
 Hypnosis is not mind-reading and won't cause you to say or remember things that you do not wish to.
 You will not cluck like a chicken.
 This is not "Get Out."
-Actually, the purpose is to return you to your own power and knowing.
-You may feel many things, or you may not feel like much has taken place at all, but you will likely emerge feeling more relaxed, energized, more confident, and clear.
+Actually, the purpose is to return you to your own power and knowing, bringing all levels of self–conscious, subconscious, and infinite–into alignment with what you most deeply desire.